sogaiu/janet-examples/doc/janetuary-examples-2025.md

   of what various folks have done already.

 * [Escaping in Filenames](#escaping-in-filenames) - to be aware that
-  there a some cases where the filename to include in the PR might need a bit of massaging.
+  there are some cases where the filename to include in the PR might need a bit of massaging.

 ### The Detailed Version